Tho100/easy_predictor/README.md

 # Easy Predictor

-Perform regression prediction on small Excel dataset in one line!
+Perform regression/classifcation prediction on small Excel dataset in one line!

 # Side Note